vahid8/BoilerPlate_Javascript/README.md

 <!-- General Notes -->
 ## General notes

-Type this line to actiavte strict mode ( it improves debugging)\
+'use strict' :Type this line to actiavte strict mode ( it improves debugging)
-'use strict'
+boxing concept: using () around primitives will convert them to objects so we can apply methods on them e.g (2.7356).ToFixed(2)

 ### variables definition
 ```